aguinebe/aguinebe.github.io/_posts/2014-02-27-email-alerts-with-tableau.markdown

 ---
 layout: post
-title:  "Email alerts"
+title:  "Email alerts with Tableau"
-tagline:	"with Tableau"
 image:	2014-02-28_13-23-19.png
 caption: Alert!
 Inventory for Widget A is 25, which is below the reorder level of 30!
 Click here for the full report.
 date:   2014-02-27 12:54:56
+author: Alexis Guinebertiere
 categories: extending
 excerpt: Tableau Software does not provide alerting capabilities.
 In this post we'll see how to build alerts nevertheless.
 ---

-## What is alerting? ##
+### What is alerting? ##

  Alerting is a common [Business Intelligence] feature.
 Instead of refreshing a dashboard or report regularly to see if something went wrong in your business, you would receive an email alert automatically.
 Some call this managing by exception.